cfpb/api/queries.md

 ### Querying data

 Use these clauses to filter through millions of records to get only the data you want in a matter of seconds.
-See the API in action on the [filtering data](http://consumerfinance.gov/hmda) section of CFPB's HMDA page.

 <table class="table-code">
 <thead>